matthews-g/scurlshort/README.md

 ```
 python manage.py test
 ```
-Don't forget to make sure the secondary terminal is in the same virtual environment by `source env/bin/activate`
+ Don't forget to make sure the secondary terminal is in the same virtual environment by `source env/bin/activate` while testing!